About

 Must Haves

-Military Footsoldier backpack, with lumbar-support and thick-padded straps
+Military Foot Soldier backpack, with lumbar-support and thick-padded straps - Tent:

 Lightweight, water and windproof sleeping bag/pillow

-is maybe something that would be good to have, think along the lines of a protein bar or other energy dense food.
+Something along the lines of a protein bar or other energy dense food. - Eating Supplies:

-Utensils, Plate etc. / My own gas burner? or something to cook on?
+Utensils, Plates etc. / My own gas burner? or something to cook on? - Medical Supplies:

 T-shirts, Pants and the like.